ThalesGroup/secure-ml/secure-coding/ml-security-input-validations-models.md

+## Security related input validation guidelines on Machine Learning model development and operations

 Here are Python code examples and ML algorithms for implementing security-related input validation rules for LLMs.
 Please note that the code provided is just example reference and not to be used as-is.

+*Disclaimer: Thales does not endorse the use of any specific Python library.
+The mention of such libraries is solely for illustrative purposes and informational use.*

 ### Prompt Injection Scanner
 ```